Your concierge fee covers the cost of many of the basics of living at a Brio Retirement community, removing the worry of unexpected bills.

 To offer your property year-round protection, we provide comprehensive buildings insurance as standard.

-If you have your own car, or are expecting visitors, it’s good to know that we provide a number of free car parking spaces.
-These are not allocated to individual apartments or cottages.
+If you have your own car, or are expecting visitors, it's good to know that we provide ample parking.
+These are not allocated to individual apartments, cottages or bungalows.

-We want the communal areas in your Retirement Village to be as relaxing and luxurious as your own home.
+We want the communal areas in your community to be as relaxing and comfortable as your own home.
 Your fee pays for regular cleaning and day-to-day housekeeping, repairs and refurbishment of the curtains, carpets, furnishings and décor.

-Your Retirement Village may periodically require extra care and maintenance.
-Everyday cleaning, maintenance or repairs to the estate roads, pathways and parking areas are covered by your Concierge Fee.
+Your community may periodically require extra care and maintenance.
+Everyday cleaning, maintenance or repairs to the estate roads, pathways and parking areas are all covered by your concierge fee.

 We’ll also take care of the grounds and gardens, repair the guttering, roofing and brickwork and ensure windows are cleaned.

 Your fee additionally enables us to service and maintain the communal lifts, CCTV, heating, hot water systems, fire alarms, call systems and communal lighting.